vdclab/gene_presence_abscence/Readme.md

 ## Important Notes for running on the cluster

-### Step C1: log on the cluster
+### Step C1: log on the cluster [UFL users]

 1) To work on the HiPerGator server, user must first open a terminal (for unix) or command prompt (for windows).
 User must access the server by entering the following command:
 ```
 ssh (GatorLink ID)@hpg.rc.ufl.edu
 ```
-User will be required to enter their GatorLink account password. **No double tap verification needed.**
+User will be required to enter their GatorLink account password.

 2) User will require access to files on the server.
 To access these files via command line, use the following:
 ```
-cd /blue/lagard/(GatorLink ID)
+cd /blue/(your group)/(GatorLink ID)
 ```

+For exemple `group` is `lagard` for the VDCLab

 You can access to the files of this folder on your computer by adding a server.
-The adresse is as follow: `\\exasmb.rc.ufl.edu`
+The address for Windows is as follow: `\\exasmb.rc.ufl.edu`, for Unix (Linux or MacOS) the address: smb://exasmb.rc.ufl.edu
 For more info : https://help.rc.ufl.edu/doc/Samba_Access

 ### Step C2: load conda